 Hispanic Heritage Month is observed from September 15 to October 15 to pay tribute to the achievements of generations who have contributed to American life.
 The federal courts join in celebrating their accomplishments at every level of the Third Branch of government.

 The designation of September 15 through October 15 as National Hispanic Heritage Month became law in 1988.
 September 15 is significant because it is the anniversary of independence in five Latin American countries and the days that follow mark the independence of other Latin American countries.
 Find more information at The Library of Congress.

-Among the Hispanic and Latino Americans who serve at every level of the federal court system are judges, including U.S. District Court Judge Juan R. Sánchez, of the Eastern District of Pennsylvania in Philadelphia.
+Among the Hispanic and Latino Americans who serve at every level of the federal court system are judges.
+Learn about three judges' stories during their first-person narratives.

 Never Let Circumstances Limit You

 U.S. District Judge Cathy Bissoon, of the Western District of Pennsylvania in Pittsburgh, grew up in an impoverished New York City neighborhood in the 1970s, believing in the American Dream.
 Her parents, immigrants of Hispanic and East Indian descent, instilled in her the value of hard work and perseverance.